w3f/polkadot-wiki/docs/general/dune-analytics/parachain-dashboards/phala-dashboards.md

 ## Featured Dashboards on Dune

-Here you'll find a variety of dashboards that help visualize data from the Phala parachain:
+Here you will find a variety of dashboards that help visualize data from the Phala parachain:

 - [Phala Dashboard](https://dune.com/substrate/phala): A comprehensive view of activities within the Phala ecosystem.